simplyadrian/cookbook-iis-simplyadrian/README.md

 ------------

 #### cookbooks
-- `iis` - iis-nativex leverages the LWRP's in the community iis cookbook to perform the bulk of the configurations.
+- `iis` - iis-simplyadrian leverages the LWRP's in the community iis cookbook to perform the bulk of the configurations.
-- `windows` - iis-nativex requires the 'windows_feature' and 'windows_package' resources to install features and packages.
+- `windows` - iis-simplyadrian requires the 'windows_feature' and 'windows_package' resources to install features and packages.

 * Chef 11 or higher